Excerpt: Kissing the Waves

 Laughter again.
 What was going on?
 She desperately wanted to move the door, but was afraid if she even twitched, the men with the guns would shoot.

 One of the guards approached her and patted her down.
 He checked the leather case in her hand and turned to the other men.
 "She's clean."

 "I did have a shower this morning," she said.
 "Of course I'm clean."

 "You can lower your hands," the man said, while she heard the laughter again.
-"Don't try anything funny and we'll escort you out as soon as you give your boss your report."
+"Don't try anything funny.
+We'll escort you out as soon as you give your boss your report."

 "Thank you."
 She took another step into the office, glancing toward where she'd heard the laughter from before.
-As soon as she turned to look, her mouth dropped, her cheeks heated up, and her eyes rounded in surprise.
+As soon as she turned to look, her cheeks heated up and her eyes rounded in surprise.